PSallenhazlett/net-graphql/Readme.md

 ## Migration Tools

-If there is an error with the above section, you will need to download **Entity Framework Core Tools**.
+If there is an error with migrating the database, you will need to download **Entity Framework Core Tools**.
 To do so, run this in the NuGet Package Manager console:

 ```
 Install-Package Microsoft.EntityFrameworkCore.Tools